RingoDev/BetBazar/README.md

 * Set up user space that is only accessible when logged in. eg. firebase auth-guard
 * set up API in Spring to forward operations.

+* Keep a DataBase of registered Users and the corresponding Bets.

 ### Styling

-* Get real NavBar
+* Get a real NavBar

-* Keep a DataBase of registered Users and the corresponding Bets.